Being Decisive: Iliocecal Valve

 Your intestines not only digest food.
 In the higher dimensions of your multidimensional bodymind your intestines also digest all your thoughts, feelings, beliefs, judgments, values, politics, spirituality, relationships, your work, and literally everything you take in.
 When you are decisive, this one-way check valve only lets digestion and life move in one direction.
 You become single minded.

 As you become more decisive about all the little things in your life, your vision about the big picture of your life becomes progressively clearer.
-All your indecisions make your vision of the future be like television was the early fifties, when the snow obscured the picture so badly you could barely see what was going on.
+Indecisions blur your vision of the future like television was the early fifties, when the snow obscured the picture so badly you could barely see what was going on.

 If you fail to make a decision—especially about little things—your indecision divides your consciousness because it has to make contingency plans for all the possible directions you might go, as if you were going to do all of them.
 You lose the awesome power of single-minded focus that directs your attention into an unstoppable force.